rogerjdeangelis/given_a_history_dataset_append_dates_from_daily_dataset_after_max_date_in_history/README.md

     Given a history dataset append dates from daily dataset after max date in history

      Given a history dataset append dates from daily dataset after max date in history

+     Same result in SAS/SAS Access and Base WPS, WPS does not require Accesss to PC files

     see
     https://stackoverflow.com/questions/51028403/sas-conditionally-execute-proc-sql